DevOnGlobal/testgrid-in-a-box/containers/node-ff/README.md

 prowareness/selenium-node-ff
 ============================

-Out-of-the-box Selenium Grid node image with Firefox.
+Out-of-the-box Selenium image with Firefox.
+Can be used as a standalone instance or as a node for Selenium Grid.

 Usage
 -----